 Leadership Development Program & Network Building for Louisiana Reproductive Health, Rights, and Justice Leaders

-The HIVE (Healing, Inspiration, Voice and Equity) Leadership Development and Network Building Program, facilitated by CompassPoint and funded by The David and Lucile Packard Foundation, will launch applications for its fourth full cohort of Louisiana reproductive health, rights, and justice leaders in late October 2022.
+Applications are live for HIVE (Healing, Inspiration, Voice and Equity) Leadership Development and Network Building Program 2023, facilitated by CompassPoint and funded by The David and Lucile Packard Foundation.

 Just as in natural ecosystems, creating hives is critical and urgent in this hostile moment of our history.
 Leaders need environments that can nourish them to build greater Healing, Inspiration, Voice, and Equity for themselves and for others.
 Over five cohorts, HIVE has brought together reproductive health, rights, and justice leaders from across Louisiana together to develop their leadership skills and build community in service of movement work.

 The 2023 cohort is a yearlong hybrid program (with in-person and online components) that takes place in 2023–beginning in January of 2023 and concluding in December 2023.
 All program components will take place online or in Louisiana.

 Thank you for your interest in HIVE!
 The application period for the 2023 cohort has closed.
 Watch this space for future updates on the HIVE Leadership Development and Network Building Program.

 For this new cohort, we welcome and encourage applications from emerging nonprofit and social justice leaders in Louisiana organizations committed to reproductive health, rights, and justice.

 This includes (but is not limited to), nonprofit leaders, grassroots organizers, health providers, policy workers, youth workers, birthworkers and doulas, sex educators, and family advocates.

 We do not define "leaders" by positional power and we welcome applicants from across a broad spectrum of positions and roles.